Date of Issue: January 2019

-- Engaging with other agencies concerning the needs of customers both individuals and within communities to meet the needs of variety of circumstances.
+- Liaising with other appropriate agencies concerning the needs of customers both as individuals and communities.

-- Developing initiatives/incentives to minimise voids loss and improve relet times.
+- Developing initiatives / incentives to minimise void loss and improve re-let times.

-- Reviewing disposal options when appropriate in line with HCA guidance.
+- Reviewing disposal options when appropriate, in line with RSH guidance.

-The Housing Options Manager at Halton Housing is primarily responsible for ensuring the implementation of this policy.
+The Housing Options Manager is primarily responsible for ensuring implementation of this policy.

 Regulatory and/or Legal Compliance

-The HCA’s current Regulatory Framework that came into force from April 2012 has some specific outcomes and expectations within the Home and Tenancy Standards that relate to this policy.
+The RSH’s current Regulatory Framework that came into force from April 2012 has some specific outcomes and expectations within the Home and Tenancy Standards that relate to this policy.

 - Welfare Reform Act 2012

-Following completion of then Equality Impact Screening Checklist this confirms that an EIA Stage 2 assessment is not required.
-An initial assessment using the PIA indicates this is not applicable.
+Following completion of the Equality Impact Screening Checklist, this confirms that an EIA Stage 2 assessment is not required.

 Links to Strategies, Procedures and Associated Documents